JMMP-Group/CO_coordination/meetings/minutes_09Jun2025.md

    - Jeff said that it would be important to call such a configuration something different to AMM7 which was an existing configuration name.
    - Jeff also mentioned the possibility to use (a cut out of) the North Atlantic, Baltic and Arctiv domain (NAARC) that NOC have developed which is at 1/12 degree resolution.
 This full domain would be too expensive, but a cut out of it is a possibiility.
    - Segolene asked if the Skagerak region was well represented in that model, but that specific region hadn't been assessed in detail yet.
-   - Jeff said that another possibility could be to cut out part of the global 1/36 or 1/12 ORCA gridsand add in the required processes, e.g. terrain following coordinates.
+   - Jeff said that another possibility could be to cut out part of the global 1/36 or 1/12 ORCA grids and add in the required processes, e.g. terrain following coordinates.

 ## Wind farms parameterisation in NEMO